 Some of our links are affiliated, we will earn a commission when you buy a service or product.
 This will have no extra cost for you.
 For further info please refer to our Privacy Policy

-Amsterdam is the capital city of the Netherlands and one of the most beautiful cities in Europe.
-Amsterdam is famous for its quirky houses, stunning canals, incredible museums and nightlife.
-It’s a city full of surprises and excitement, and it’s truly a travel destination for every type of traveler imaginable.
 Being such a famous travel destination, planning a trip to Amsterdam starts with a few questions: what to do in Amsterdam?
 Is Amsterdam expensive?
 Can I plan my Amsterdam trip cost before getting there?

-The answer to the first question you will find in our guide to things to do in Amsterdam in 3 days.
 For the other questions keep reading because this post is all about how expensive Amsterdam is, daily costs, how to plan your travel budget and how to save.
+Rest assured I know enough to share this info and tips with you.

-How much does it cost to travel to Amsterdam?
-Well, it’s hard to have one size fits all answer as it depends on many factors: the type of traveler you are, how long you plan to stay, what attractions you will visit and more.
-However, with this post you can get a clear idea of an estimated Amsterdam trip cost, so you can manage your budget while exploring this incredible and unique city.
+Well, it’s hard to have a one-size-fits-all answer as it depends on many factors: the type of traveler you are, how long you plan to stay, what attractions you will visit and more.

-Before diving into Amsterdam prices let me answer two essential questions.
-Is Amsterdam expensive to travel to?
-Yes, Amsterdam is expensive to visit, but there are ways to save and make your money last longer.
 Can you travel to Amsterdam on a budget?
 Yes, but bear in mind that you will need to plan ahead and be flexible with your choices to find the best deals.

 On the other hand, if money is not a problem, then the sky’s the limit for your Amsterdam travel budget and fun!

-Let’s start our Amsterdam travel cost guide!
-You will find below a breakdown of costs, from hotels prices, transportation, attractions, food and drinks, and our first topic is flights and how much it costs to go to Amsterdam.
+You will find below a breakdown of costs, from hotel prices, transportation, attractions, food and drinks.
+And our first topic is flights and how much it costs to go to Amsterdam.

 Flight to Amsterdam costs and tips to save

-How much does it cost to fly to Amsterdam?
 Flights to Amsterdam are relatively cheap from within Europe.
 Since Amsterdam is home to one of the largest and most popular airports in Europe – Schiphol Airport, the cost of flights to Amsterdam can be as little as 10€.
 These rare finds are usually with RyanAir.

 If you have flexible dates, travel hand luggage only, and choose one of the many low-cost airlines flying to Amsterdam, you can save a lot.
 You can find flights from European destinations to Amsterdam for 50€ to 150€.